 I’m presently playing acoustic guitar and singing in a folk type trio – That’s All Folk – that works constantly and enjoying the hell out of it!

 I’m also the North American Distributor for Mad Professor Amplification out of Finland which keeps me busy and close to the industry.

 In my personal life, I’ve been married to my wonderful wife Debbie, 2 weeks shy of 33 years and have 4 children – Joey, Starr, Billy, and Danny – and 6 grandchildren.

 Bill Sheppard: Well, Bob Ellis and Buddy Clark have both passed on, I have had no contact with Kurt for almost 40 years, and from what I understand he wants nothing to do with his previous, rock and roll life and/or memories of it.
 And Rick – Rickey Gould lives in Albuquerque, New Mexico and at present is a caregiver for his elderly mother.
 Rick and I speak on occasion, but like Bob Dylan said – the times they are a changin’.
 My old fire is still there and I’m grateful I can still flash it when I need to!

 This has been a very cathartic experience for me and I want to thank you from the bottom of my heart for the opportunity to go back and touch places that needed to be revisited and remembered and healed.

 Thanks so much for taking your time.
-Sadly Bob Ellis and Buddy Clark passed away a few years.
-Would you like to recollect something?
+Sadly Bob Ellis and Buddy Clark passed away a few years ago.